joiellantero/word-search-puzzle-solver/README.md

 a o e
 w e d
 ```
-- 'Input m' takes in a single integer, i.e., the number of rows or columns; since, crossword puzzles are always assumed symmetrical so providing either the height or width would suffice.
+- 'Input m' takes in a single integer, i.e., the number of rows or columns; since, word search puzzles are always assumed symmetrical so providing either the height or width would suffice.

 > View the solutions